My name is Tracy Brisson and I’m a wedding officiant and elopement & intimate wedding planner in Savannah, GA.

 So I decided to take a big risk and move to Savannah, a place I’d visited many times as a tourist.

 Not only did I fall in love with this city, but with an amazing man, Josh, who became my husband in early 2014 in Troup Square.
 (I wrote a blog post about falling in love and my experience planning my own wedding when I started my business.)
-In July 2016, we had our son, Alex.
+In July 2016, we had our son, Alexander.
 Our family also consists of fur-brother, Forrest, who we adopted from the Humane Society in 2013.

 I officiated over 200 ceremonies pregnant and am positive that my son was born two weeks early because he could not hear the words “by the authority vested in me by the state of Georgia” even one more time!